Arghajit47/playwright-pulse/README.md

     ```bash
     npx generate-pulse-report
     ```
     This command executes the `scripts/generate-static-report.mjs` script included in the `playwright-pulse-reporter` package.
-It reads the `pulse-report-output/playwright-pulse-report.json` file and creates `pulse-report-output/playwright-pulse-static-report.html`.
+It reads the `pulse-report-output/playwright-pulse-report.json` file (relative to your current directory) and creates `pulse-report-output/playwright-pulse-static-report.html`.
-3.  **Open the HTML file:** Open the generated `playwright-pulse-static-report.html` in your browser.
+3.  **Open the HTML file:** Open the generated `pulse-report-output/playwright-pulse-static-report.html` in your browser.

-This HTML file is self-contained and provides a dashboard-like overview suitable for sharing or archiving.
+This HTML file is self-contained and provides a detailed, interactive dashboard-like overview suitable for sharing or archiving.

 ### 5. View the Next.js Dashboard (Option 2)

-If you prefer the interactive Next.js dashboard:
+If you prefer the interactive Next.js dashboard (which requires running a server):

 1.  **Navigate to the Dashboard Project:**
     ```bash